Extracurricular

 Minimum/Maximum Enrollment: 10/20 students

-4th Session Fee: $187.00 + $25.00* registration fee if playing for the first time this school year.
-(Total $212.00) Includes: 1 hour session each week, small prize each week, mid-season report, and end-of-season prize and certificate of participation/report card. *Registration fee is charged once per Soccer Shots school year (August 2022-July 2023) and includes one Soccer Shots jersey (MRSP $35).
-Registrants will owe the $25.00 registration fee if they did not play in the 1st, 2nd, 3rd Session of the 2022-2023 school year.
+Includes: 1 hour session each week, small prize each week, mid-season report, and end-of-season prize and certificate of participation/report card. *Registration fee is charged once per Soccer Shots school year (August 2025-July 2026) and includes one Soccer Shots jersey (MRSP $35).
 The fee is invested in excellent coaches, state-aligned curricula, and communication, so that we can provide the best Children's Soccer Experience.
-The fee is also invested in special events for families such as OrangeFest and collegiate soccer days, which will allow families to meet coaches and see their children participate in a Soccer Shots class, etc.
+The fee is also invested in special events for families such as OrangeFest and collegiate soccer days, which will allow families to meet coaches and see their children participate in a Soccer Shots session, etc.

 Please make checks payable to: Soccer Shots